inodentry/bevy-cheatsheet/bevy-cheatsheet.md

 struct EmptyMarker;
 ```

+Components are identified by their type; an entity cannot have more than one instance of the same component type.
+If you need more, you can wrap them in newtype structs, to create unique types.

 ## Component Bundles

 Components can be grouped into bundles to make it easy to spawn an entity with a common set of components.